 Tani Adams (2017) explains “[c]hronic violence is complex, long-term violence driving everyone affected into the “grey zone” moving away from the dualistic “black-or-white” views — of “perpetrators vs. victims” and “criminals vs. innocent citizens.”
 Given the high level of reoccurring, protracted, and chronic violence globally the development of a healing-centered peacebuilding approach towards dealing with the violence offers an opportunity for service providers and leaders to begin to working together to holistically address the larger issue of violence and its impact.

 Trauma Informed Approaches

-Wellbeing & Resilience: A trauma-informed peacebuilding approach programming includes:
+Wellbeing & Resilience: A healing-centered peacebuilding approach programming includes:

 Understanding the physiological, emotional, cognitive, behavioral and spiritual impact of traumatic events (current or historic) on recipient populations, and how unaddressed trauma contributes to cycles of violence;

 Going beyond traditional mental health diagnosis and symptoms of Post- Traumatic Stress Disorder as the measure of trauma impact, and also recognizing community and societal dynamics and behaviors are indicators of unaddressed trauma;

 Identifying processes from multiple fields—human and economic security, conflict transformation, restorative justice, neurobiology, psychology and spirituality—which can address the effects of trauma and increase resilience; and